daugerdas/frontend-notes/html.md

 The Hyper Text Markup Language or HTML is the standard markup language for documents designed to be displayed in a web browser.

+HTML consists of a series of elements.
+The element is the opening tag, followed by content, followed by the closing tag.

 ![Untitled-2](https://github.com/daugerdas/frontendintro.com/assets/14166408/8d73be56-6f1f-4682-a856-b2381d8585cf)